lmx990108/FELEMN/README.md

 *FELEMN
 *Input the model architectures, the number of sub-models, the dataset, Epoch, Opt, and the batch size, and then call the FELEMN as shown in main_FELEMN.
+* The methods GreedyMax and GreedyMin directly call GreedyMax.py and GreedyMin.py.

 * S-FELEMN
 * Input the model architectures, the number of sub-models, the dataset, Epoch, Opt, and the batch size.